silverapp/silver/docs/billing-units/plans.md

 ---
 title: Plans in Silver
+linktitle: Plans
 description: Here you will find what is a Plan in Silver, how to retrieve, update or disable one, as well as what are a plan's metered features and how to create them.
-linktitle: Plans
-categories: [silver]
 keywords: [silver]
 menu:
-  docs:
+  global:
     parent: "billing-units"
-weight: 1
-draft: false
-aliases: []
-toc: true
-related: true
 ---

 For resource definition check out the [Resources](../resources.md) page.